Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 2. What kind of effects can you expect from drinking matcha?

-The caffeine contained in matcha has the effect of increasing concentration and reducing fatigue.
-In addition, L-theanine has a relaxing effect, so you can feel refreshed and calm your mind while increasing your concentration.
-In addition, there are many other beneficial effects for health and beauty, such as the antioxidant effect of catechin and the effect of vitamin C in suppressing blemishes and dullness on the skin.
+In addition, it has many other beneficial effects on both health and beauty, such as the antioxidant properties of catechin and the effect of vitamin C in reducing blemishes and dullness on the skin.

 3. Do you have decaffeinated matcha?